High psychological distress

 Does the proportion of people with disability with high levels of psychological distress vary between states and territories?

 The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) with high or very high levels of psychological distress, grouped by Australian states and territories.
-In South Australia, 35% of adults with disability had high or very high levels of psychological distress, compared with 27% in Western Australia.
+In 2022, 33% of adults with disability in Victoria and 30% in South Australia had high or very high levels of psychological distress.

 More detailed data by age group are shown in the table.